satori-chatbots/user-simulator/README.md

 context:
   - Since you're the user, just tell what you want to order

-# (list of types) this field allows the programmer to define what should be said by the user simulator to test tome specific capabilities of the chatbot.
+# (list of types) this field allows the tester to define what should be said by the user simulator to test tome specific capabilities of the chatbot.
 # This field can process text with variables, which should be indicated as shown in the example.
 ask_about:
   - "a pizza with any size of the following: {{size}}"